-Karl Lagerfeld passed away this week aged 85.
+Karl Lagerfeld passed away earlier this year, aged 85.
 The German fashion icon was best known for his roles as creative director of both Chanel and Fendi, alongside his own eponymous label.
 What many don’t know, however, is that Lagerfeld was an unlikely early adopter of the high fashion-performance sportswear crossover.

 In 2018, streetwear and sportswear overlapped more than ever.
 Virgil Abloh and Kim Jones collaborated with Nike Football on sets of jerseys and boots, while Palace and adidas released a Wimbledon collection worn by eventual women’s champion Angelique Kerber.